Skip to main content

 FieldTypeRequiredDescription

 providerstringOptionalThe name of the service to fetch IP address from.
-Can be either ipapi.co, ip-api or ipgeolocation.
+Can be either ipapi.co, ip-api, ipgeolocation or ip2location.io.
 Defaults to ipapi.co.
-Note, ip-api doesn't work on HTTPS, and if you set to ipgeolocation then you must also provide an API key
+Note, ip-api doesn't work on HTTPS, and if you set to ipgeolocation or ip2location.io then you must also provide an API key

-apiKeystringOptionalOnly required if provider is set to ipgeolocation.
-You can get a free API key here
+apiKeystringOptionalOnly required if provider is set to ipgeolocation or ip2location.io.
+You can get a free IPGeolocation API key here or a free IP2Location.io API key here

 - type: public-ip